 There will be some extra challenges, but you can still breastfeed a premature or hospitalized baby.

-Your baby may not be physically ready to latch to the breast right after birth, may have weak suckling reflexes and tire easily.
-Some babies will have to go to the neonatal intensive care unit, or NICU, immediately after being born — either at the Ohio State Wexner Medical Center or at nearby Nationwide Children’s Hospital.
+Your baby may not be physically ready to latch to the breast right after birth, may have weak suckling reflexes and may tire easily.
+Some babies will have to go to the neonatal intensive care unit (NICU) immediately after being born, either at the Ohio State Wexner Medical Center or at nearby Nationwide Children’s Hospital.

 To help you establish a regular milk supply, you’ll most likely need to start pumping your breast milk right after delivery.
 This milk will then be given to your baby via bottle or feeding tube.